Andrew32A/digital-concert/README.md

 ## Installation

-To run this project, follow these steps:
+To install and run this project, follow these steps:

-1. Clone the repository.
+1. Clone the repository
-2. Navigate to the project directory.
+2. Navigate to the project directory
-3. Open the index.html file in a web browser.
+3. Open the index.html file in a web browser

 ## Features